My top five reasons to choose Falmouth

 Imagine being able to study the course of your choice, in one of the most stunning locations in the UK!
 Of course, there are endless questions you ask yourself when trying to choose the right uni for you; will I fit in?
 What will the people be like?
 How far from home is it?
 Is there lots to do?
 Falmouth really does have so much to offer.
 Here are my five top reasons to choose Falmouth.

 Falmouth has some pretty unique courses - there are things I bet you didn’t even know you could study but at Falmouth you can.
 The Games Academy was probably one of the biggest surprises I had.
-I didn’t realise how many courses there are although we all know that the Fashion and Textiles Institute is the place to be and Sportswear Design is the course to be on!
+I didn’t realise how many courses there are although we all know that the Fashion and Textiles Institute is the place to be!
 So far in my time at Falmouth I have been inducted on new machinery that is only available at a handful of universities, had guest lectures from industry professionals and heard from alumni, as well as learning where some of our graduating 3rd years are going to work.
 Some of these are the biggest companies within the sportswear Industry.

 The Southwest is undeniably beautiful with so many places to explore and over 400 beaches to visit; you aren’t going to run out of day trips in your time here.
 Living in Falmouth enables you to step out of your door and be at the beach in 20 minutes, not many city universities can offer you that; a relaxed environment to take a well-earned break from studies and just spend time living.
 It’s a safe place to live and study, so your first big move away from home can be a very laid-back one.
 Not to mention the many restaurants, bars and pubs to try out in and around the town.
 My personal favourite being the Meat Counter who cater to all your dietary needs or a cheeky pasty which you’re bound to be able to find at any time of the day!